Divyaprakash17/MeetMind-ai/README.md

-# Meeting Companion - AI Meeting Transcription & Analysis
+# MeetMind-ai - AI Meeting Transcription & Analysis

-Meeting Companion is a web application that leverages AI to transcribe and analyze meeting recordings.
+MeetMind-ai is a web application that leverages AI to transcribe and analyze meeting recordings.
 It provides accurate transcriptions, speaker identification, and generates structured meeting summaries including key points, action items, and highlights.

 ## ✨ Features